hashicorp/design-system/website/docs/components/code-block/partials/guidelines/guidelines.md

 ![Code Block with rounded corners in a standalone context](/assets/components/code-block/code-block-rounded-standalone.png)

-It may sometimes be necessary to use the CodeBlock in a more dense layout or nested within another component.
-In this circumstance, setting `isInline` to true helps the CodeBlock fits better alongside other elements, in a split view, or as part of a larger layout mechanism.
+Sometimes it may be necessary to use the CodeBlock in a more dense layout or nested within another component.
+In this circumstance, setting `isInline` to true ensures that the CodeBlock fits alongside other elements, in a split view, or as part of a larger layout mechanism.

 ![Code Block in a block context](/assets/components/code-block/code-block-block-level.png)

 ## Header

-Use a title or description in the Header to provide additional information, instructions, or to label a CodeBlock.
+Use a `title` or `description` in the Header to provide additional information, instructions, or to label a CodeBlock.
 Both of these properties are optional, but including them can help to provide additional context about a specific block of code.

 ![Example metadata in the Code Block](/assets/components/code-block/code-block-metadata.png)

 ### When not to use a Header

-There can be an overlap between content that you may choose to include in the Header as a title or description, and content that is part of the normal layout flow in a headline or paragraph.
-If its necessary to elevate this content in the hiearchy of the page, we recommend including it in the normal layout flow, rather than as a title or description within the Code Block.
+There can be an overlap between content that you may choose to include in the Header as a `title` or `description`, and content that is part of the normal layout flow in a headline or paragraph.
+If it is necessary to elevate this content in the hiearchy of the page, we recommend including it in the normal layout flow, rather than as a `title` or `description` within the Code Block.

 ![An example showcasing the Code Block paired with content in the nautral flow](/assets/components/code-block/code-block-dont-use-metadata.png)